dylanleclair/word-games/README.md

 # wordgames - a suite of word games (hangman and anagrams)

  My first CPSC 501 assignment.
+This was to test refactoring, and was imported from a private gitlab repo on the UofC server.

+Below are details of the refactorings I did to arrive at the present codebase!

  # Change 1: Code duplication